 Banfill-Locke Center for the Arts engages writers and readers in a variety of ways!

-The second Friday evening of each month, Banfill-Locke Center for the Arts hosts a free reading series.
-The 2015 Reading Series Curator is Dara Syrkin.
+The second Friday evening of each month at 7:30 pm, Banfill-Locke Center for the Arts hosts a free reading series.
+The 2017 Reading Series Curators are Clarence White and Margaret Hasse.
 These readings take place at BLCA and are free to attend.

 Practice Writing Group

 The NorthWords Writers meet together monthly to critique each other’s work.
-The meetings are facilitated by Paula Cisewski, the Writer-in-Residence.
-NorthWords meets on the fourth Friday of the month from 10 am to 12 pm.
-Interested writers can attend the group once at no cost, but after the initial visit there is a $50 annual fee in addition to regular membership with BLCA.
+The meetings are facilitated by Diego Vázquez, the Writer-in-Residence.
+NorthWords meets on the fourth Saturday of the month from 10 am to 12 pm.
+Interested writers can attend the group once without being a member of Banfill-Locke Center for the Arts.
+There is a $5 fee payable upon arrival for each session.
 Questions about the fee or the group can be addressed to email@example.com.